owenkobasz/ebay-tools/README.md

 # 🛠️ eBay Tools

 Tools to make life easier as an eBay seller.
-Currently everything is written in Python and can be run locally or on Streamlit.
+Currently everything is written in Python and can be run locally in a Docker container or on Streamlit.
 Plan migrate them to a unified webpage with Flash/Django down the line.

 🌐 First Web App, eBay Profit Tool: [ebay-profit-tool.streamlit.app](https://ebay-profit-tool.streamlit.app/)